X-com/Backup-System/readme.md

 Server code is the code that is used to run the server.

+It wasn't Xcom who wrote this junk.
+Don't ask me how it works.

 ## To install
 the server, run these commands with a console in the folder you wish to run Minecraft
 1. If you have git use this `git clone "https://github.com/X-com/Backup-System.git" server`.